 What was left over from the garage sale would go to a local charity, but you may be surprised to see how much I managed to sell!
 [That information is at the bottom of this post.]

 So if you are not quite excited about donating everything and would like to make some extra money on the things you no longer want, this post is definitely your ticket to success!

 My Tips & Tricks for a Successful Garage Sale

-1. Getting ready
+Step 1 // Getting ready

 This will save you so much time!
 You will not touch everything twice, and it gives you less opportunity to bring it back inside your home.
 The point of decluttering is to rid your home of the excess; not to second guess your decision of letting go of something.

 Also, if it is a multi-family garage sale, be sure to initial everything.
 This will help whomever is keeping up with who has made what.

 Having things grouped together by category will allow you to see how much you have of certain items.
 Using this will help you decide what to include in advertising your garage sale.